-- Perishable food to be shared with other children must be store-bought andin its original package. - Individual children's foods should be labeled with the child's name, date, and type of food.
-Food must be brought to the center in an insulated container with a frozen ice pack.
-No glass containers or thermoses please! - All food supplied by families must be ready-to-eat.
+- Perishable food to be shared with other children must be store-bought and in its original package. - Baked goods (such as birthday cupcakes) may be made at home if they are fully cooked, do not require refrigeration and were made with freshly purchased ingredients.
+A list of ingredients is required, and there must be enough food for all children. - Individual children's foods should be labeled with the child's name, date, and type of food.
+Food must be brought to the center in an insulated container with an ice pack. - All food supplied by families must be ready-to-eat.
 We cannot refrigerate, cook or heat individual meals. - All food provided from home must be a complete meal or snack and meet child care licensing requirements (outlined in our Food Substitution packet). - Children will not be allowed to share food provided by the child's family unless the food is intended for sharing with all of the children. - Leftover food will be sent home each night.